Awesome Music: The Land Before Time

 The Land Before Time II: The Great Valley AdventureThese songs are written by The Roaches.

 - "Eggs" is the first villain song in the series and a pretty good one.
-It has a lively rhythm and does a nice job establishing Ozzie as an obsessive villain and a different kind of threat than the sharpteeth.
+It has a lively rhythm and does a nice job establishing Ozzie as an obsessive villain and a different kind of threat than the sharpteeth. note

 The Land Before Time III: The Time of the Great GivingHere, Michelle Brourman and Amanda Mcbroom make their first contribution.